BSc (Hons) Sport and Exercise Science with Foundation Year

 Careers and employability

-You can also consider taking your qualifications to the next level.
-We now offer the MSc Applied Sport and Exercise Science – which includes Sport and Exercise Psychology or Physiology pathways – where you will develop advanced knowledge in your subject.
-Another option is our MRes (Sport and Exercise) where you can further your applied sport science and research skills.
-Both these postgraduate courses offer you the chance to develop teaching abilities and the knowledge which could pave the way to study at PhD level.
+If you’re interested in postgraduate study, you don’t have to leave Derby to realise your ambitions.
+We now offer the MSc Applied Sport and Exercise Science – which includes Sport and Exercise Psychology or Physiology pathways – where you can develop advanced knowledge in your subject.
+Another avenue is our MRes (Sport and Exercise) where you can further your applied sport science and research skills.
+Both courses feature the chance to foster your teaching abilities and could even put you on the pathway to PhD studies.

 Read about a few of our graduates who went on to secure successful jobs in their chosen fields: